skroutz/javascript-style-guide/README.md

 ### <a name='js-type-coercion'>Type Casting & Coercion</a>

-- Use `parseInt` for integers and always with a radix for type casting.
-  If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+  - Use `parseInt` with a radix for type casting to integers.
+If, for whatever reason, you are doing something wild and `parseInt` is your bottleneck and need to use bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

   ```coffeescript
   inputValue = '4'

   # bad
   val = parseInt inputValue